Reentry Networking Lunches

 date: Every Tuesday evening; classes alternate each week

 time: 6:00 pm - 9:00 pm

 call for details or schedule.
 REGISTER BELOW

-Criminal Justice Chaplaincy invites you to an introduction to mentoring an ex-offender, a "returning citizen."
+70x7 Life Recovery (formerly Criminal Justice Chaplaincy) invites you to an introduction to mentoring an ex-offender, a "returning citizen."
 The obstacles faced by ex-offenders returning to our community are so overwhelming that often a productive life without crime seems impossible to achieve on their own.
 As a mentor, you become part of a team that provides support to help returning citizens deal with and overcome these threatening obstacles, making our community safer and healthier in the process!

 A mentor is a concerned, accepting friend who provides encouragement and promotes accountability.
 At the meeting you will hear from a former inmate about the effects of the prison experience and typical obstacles faced when re-entering society.
 You will find out what mentoring involves and how to be an effective mentor.
-At a follow up Skills Training, you will learn about building rapport, listening effectively, problem-solving, and boundary setting.
+At a follow up Healthy Mentor Relationships training, you will learn about building rapport, listening effectively, problem-solving, and boundary setting.
 Come explore this opportunity to make a difference!